Formation of abiogenic hydrocarbons in supercritical fluids under Earth's upper mantle conditions: Discussion

 \section{Discussion}

 Abiogenic synthesis of hydrocarbons from supercritical C-O-H fluids could take place under Earth's upper mantle conditions, even without any catalyst.
-The carbon polymerization reaction mechanism in our study is distinctly different from the FTT synthesis that occurs in hydrothermal environments\cite{mccollom1999lipid,berndt1996reduction,McCollom2006Carbon,McCollom2013Laboratory}, because the extreme pressure plays an important role.
+The carbon polymerization reaction mechanism in our study is distinctly different from the FTT synthesis that occurs in hydrothermal environments \cite{mccollom1999lipid,McCollom2006Carbon,McCollom2013Laboratory}, because the extreme pressure plays an important role.
 Higher pressures lead to increased stabilization of large molecules for addition reactions, and more organic species and larger size of hydrocarbons (\textgreater{C$_6$}) are formed at 13 GPa.
 During the synthesis process, carbon in CO does not need to be reduced before a polymer forms, and in fact, H$_2$ molecules dissociate and react with the polymer of CO molecules only \emph{after} the reaction is initialized through formation of C-C bonds.
 More importantly for Earth's upper mantle environment, we find that water does not inhibit C–C bond formation, as evidenced by the generation of molecules containing up to five C–C bonds in our simulations.
-However, carbon does remain more oxidized in aqueous solutions than in dry mixtures of CO and H$_2$ because reactions with water lead to formation of new C-O bonds, and these hydrocarbon-related products have larger oxygen content.
+However, carbon remain more oxidized in aqueous solutions than in dry mixtures of CO and H$_2$ because reactions with water lead to formation of new C-O bonds, and these hydrocarbon-related products have larger oxygen content.
 Higher pressure is conducive to the reduction of carbon due to the formation of C-H bonds.
 These organic species are notably characterized by a significant presence of oxygen atoms.
-However, it's important to emphasize that these compounds do not necessarily represent the final products formed in real geofluid environments.
-In our study, due to the limited size of the systems in AIMD simulations, we focused primarily on the internal reactions of C-H-O fluids.
-The environment of Earth's interior is considerably more complex, containing a diverse array of metallic elements such as Fe, Ca, Mo, Ni, and Cr which were not included in this simulation.
-These elements have the potential to act as deoxidizers, catalyzing the reduction of oxygen-containing compounds into hydrocarbons \cite{kutcherov2010synthesis,Belonoshko2015Synthesis,horita1999abiogenic,sokol2020formation,sokol2009fluid,sokol2017carbon,Foustoukos2004Hydrocarbons}.